Boppin': Release

-The Amiga version of the game came had 150 levels, a level editor, a larger menu during gameplay, its own copy protection and three levels of difficulty.
+The Amiga version of the game had 150 levels, a level editor, a larger menu during gameplay, its own copy protection and three levels of difficulty.

 When the DOS version was released on November 15, 1994 it had updated audio, levels and graphics and came in four releases.
 The first release was the shareware version which had only 26 levels that made up the first episode.
 The second release was titled Basic Boppin' which had two episodes with 80 levels in all (the first 26 are different from the Shareware version).
 The third release released on December 9, 1994 was titled Super Boppin', came on a CD, had all four episodes with 160 levels plus a level editor and all violent features censored.
 The final release released on August 19, 2005 was freeware simply titled Boppin', had all the features of the third release and was the very release ported to Windows.